vaneseltine/nominally/paper.md

 # Acknowledgements

-Special thanks go to IRIS staff at the University of Michigan, who have run `nominally` at scale and provided bug reports.
+Special thanks go to IRIS staff at the University of Michigan, who have run `nominally` at scale, provided feedback, and reported bugs.
 `Nominally` is indebted to the foundation of the `python-nameparser` project;
 its base of tests and name lists have been